 Communication technologies (such as video conferencing and online chat platforms) have proven useful in reaching out to people, helping deliver the kind of support and face-to-face engagement critical in everyday care.
 Although great strides have been made in keeping people connected, technology-use is not, however, a catch-all solution: many either don’t have access to these services, don’t wish to use them, or would prefer to engage person-to-person whenever possible.
 At the beginning of the pandemic, a number of UK Meeting Centres quickly developed virtual Meeting Centre formats, supporting members and carers to meet online in small groups.
 In this process, Meeting Centres helped participants gain access to online platforms, learn digital skills, and adjust to online forms of engagement.
 Reaching around 40% of the membership, a question emerged early on whether members without access to technology might be helped to interact with each other, whilst still respecting physical distancing guidance.

-From Hub-and-Spoke to Distributed Network
+From Hub to Network